zoodles/vocab/README.md

   * Generate a list all English translations that have been updated or added since the last translation
   * Integrate a list of newly translated strings into the right place in the project translation file(s)

+# Requirements

+  * Must be used in context of git controlled project

 # Installation

 Install the gem in your project